mukaiizawa/Paren/man/man1/rw.md

 # DESCRIPTION
 Print reserved words of Paren.

-In addition to special-operator(7) and built-in-function(7), it targets functions and macros defined in core.p.

-Those defined by the following operator.
+The reserved word here is one of the following.

-- macro(3)
+- defined by macro(3)
-- function(3)
+- defined by function(3)
-- function!(3)
+- defined by function!(3)
+- special operators
+- built-in functions

 # NOTES
 Commonly used to register in a text editor dictionary for highlighting and word completion.